opticdev/optic/README.md

 ## Prevent breaking changes with API diffs

 Breaking changes ruin your API consumer's days.
-Optic prevents breaking changes from reaching production with `diff` -- an accurate and robust OpenAPI diff tool that is built to work within Git workflows, and has full support for OpenAPI 3.0 3.1 and `$ref`, and complex types like `oneOf/allOf/anyOf`.
+Optic prevents breaking changes from reaching production with its accurate and robust OpenAPI diff.
+The `diff` command is built to work with Git workflows, and has full support for OpenAPI 3 & 3.1, `$ref`, and complex schema types like `oneOf/allOf/anyOf`.

 ```bash
 optic diff openapi.yaml --base main --check